gaurishankar007/Flutter-UI-Library/flutter_cheat_sheet.md

 - ✅ **Dismissible**

 ### **Cupertino**

 Enhance iOS and macOS visual appeal and structure with these widgets:

 - ✅ **CupertinoButton**: A simple button with iOS-style appearance.
 - ✅ **CupertinoActionSheet**: A modal bottom sheet for presenting choices.
 - ✅ **CupertinoAlertDialog**: A modal dialog for displaying important information or requesting user input.
 - ✅ **CupertinoActivityIndicator**: A circular progress indicator.
 - ✅ **CupertinoContextMenu**: A context menu for text selection.
 - ✅ **CupertinoNavigationBar**: A navigation bar for iOS-style navigation.
 - ✅ **CupertinoPageScaffold**: A scaffold widget for iOS-style pages.
 - ✅ **CupertinoPicker**: A picker for selecting values from a list.
 - ✅ **CupertinoPopupSurface**: A popup surface for displaying content above other content.
 - ✅ **CupertinoScrollbar**: A scrollbar for scrollable widgets.
 - ✅ **CupertinoSlider**: A slider for selecting a value from a range.
 - ✅ **CupertinoSwitch**: A toggle switch.
 - ✅ **CupertinoTextField**: A text field with iOS-style appearance.
 - ✅ **CupertinoBoxDecoration**: A decoration for boxes with iOS-style shadows and borders.
 - ✅ **CupertinoColors**: A set of predefined colors for iOS-style UI.
 - ✅ **CupertinoIcons**: A set of icons for iOS-style UI.
 - ✅ **CupertinoListTile**: A list tile with iOS-style appearance.
 - ✅ **CupertinoPageRoute**: A route transition for iOS-style navigation.
 - ✅ **CupertinoSliverNavigationBar**: A sliver navigation bar for iOS-style scrolling.
 - ✅ **CupertinoTabView**: A tab view with iOS-style appearance.
 - ✅ **CupertinoTimerPicker**: A timer picker for selecting a time duration.

 ## Show

 Use these methods to display various elements and dialogs:

 - ✅ **showBottomSheet** (use **ScaffoldState**)
 - ✅ **showModalBottomSheet**
 - ✅ **showDatePicker**
 - ✅ **showDateRangePicker**
 - ✅ **showTimePicker**
-- ✅ **showDialog**
+- ✅ **showDialog** (AlertDialog, SimpleDialog, Dialog)
 - ✅ **showCupertinoDialog**
 - ✅ **showCupertinoModalPopup**
 - ✅ **showLicensePage**